boardswarm/boardswarm/boardswarm/README.md

 A mode refers to an operational mode of a device.
-By convention devices normally have at least two modes "on" and "off". "on" should normally refer to the what would be expected as the normal operation of a device, while "off" should mean the device is fully powered "off".
+By convention devices normally have at least two modes "on" and "off". "on" should normally refer to what would be expected as the normal operation of a device, while "off" should mean the device is fully powered "off".
 Other modes may be configured to e.g. reflect the device to be powered on, but configured to load software over USB.